 Two lessons that are relevant for our domain:

 – Data is king.
-Generally true in AI but even more so in healthcare, data it is difficult to gain access to and there are limitations on how one can use it and it is imperative to have a very clear plan on how you plan to gain data access and in what ways will you be able to use that data.
+Generally true in AI medical analytics but even more so in healthcare, data it is difficult to gain access to and there are limitations on how one can use it and it is imperative to have a very clear plan on how you plan to gain data access and in what ways will you be able to use that data.

 – Healthcare is hard.
 The combination of complex technical challenges, conservative clientele, the regulatory environment and the myriad workings of healthcare systems make our domain a hard one.
 A strong multi-disciplinary team where each domain expert has their voice is necessary.